Graduate education advances original research and knowledge to

 members active in ongoing research projects, students participate

-regional and national meetings.
+well as regional and national meetings.

 The graduate student experience involves additional engagement

 with professionals and peers through the Graduate Student

 skills through the Center for Teaching Excellence, and involvement